2

 Sep

-In Brief: OCR’s Recommendations for HIPAA Covered Health Care Providers
+IN BRIEF: OCR’s Recommendations for HIPAA Covered Health Care Providers

-In Brief: OCR’s Recommendations for HIPAA Covered Health Care Providers
+IN BRIEF: OCR’s Recommendations for HIPAA Covered Health Care Providers

 On August 18, 2025, the Office for Civil Rights (“OCR”) announced a settlement with BST & Co.
 CPAs, LLP (“BST”) over alleged violations of the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) Security Rule.
 BST, a New York public accounting and consulting firm, serves as a HIPAA business associate by receiving financial data containing protected health information (“PHI”).
 The enforcement action brought by OCR stemmed from a ransomware attack discovered in December 2019, which impacted the PHI of BST’s covered entity client.